-Did you make a net loss from a business activity carried on in partnership with others in 2008-09?
+Did you make a net loss from a business activity carried on in partnership with others in 2009-10?

-NO Go to part C below.
+NO Go to part C on the next page.
 YES Read below.

 If you made a net loss from more than one business activity in partnership with others, you will have to answer the questions and follow the steps on this page for each of your business activities.